lsst-sqre/safir/README.rst

    pip install safir

-The best way to create a new Safir-based Roundtable bot is with the `roundtable_aiohttp_bot`_ template.
+The best way to create a new Safir-based Roundtable bot is with the `roundtable_fastapi_bot`_ template.

 Read more about Safir at https://safir.lsst.io